mncrowe/QGDipoles.jl/docs/src/Methodology.md

 ### Solving the Linear System

 Consider the multi-parameter, inhomogeneous eigenvalue problem
 ```math
 \left[ \textbf{A} -  \sum _{n = 1}^N K_n^m\textbf{B}_n \right] \textbf{a} = \textbf{c}_0 + \sum _{n = 1}^N K_n^m \textbf{c}_n, \quad \textrm{s.t.} \quad \textbf{d}_n \cdot \textbf{a} = 0 \quad \textrm{for} \quad n \in [1, \dots N],
 ```
 which describes both the SQG (``m, N = 1``) and LQG (``m = 2``) systems.
 For ``N = 1``, this system may be converted into a quadratic eigenvalue problem and solved by standard techniques.
 For ``N > 1``, existing techniques scale poorly with matrix size so we take an alternative approach and find ``(K, \textbf{a})`` using a root finding method, where the orthogonality conditions (``\textbf{d}_n \cdot \textbf{a} = 0``) are used to reduce the dimension of the space.
 These two approaches are described in the Appendix of Crowe & Johnson 2024[^3].

+Further details on solving the multi-parameter, ingomogeneous eigenvalue problem are given [here](https://github.com/mncrowe/InhomMultiparameterEVP) using a MATLAB demonstration.

 ### Recovering the Vortex Solution